Aba-ibrahim/Aba-s-Portfolio/Project_3_WaterAccess_Somalia/README.md

 - Designing robust data models and DAX measures for KPI tracking and scenario analysis
 - Translating complex findings into concise recommendations for technical and non-technical stakeholders

-Whether optimising community-health interventions or uncovering revenue trends, I’m driven by the same goal: turning numbers into measurable business impact.
+Whether optimising community-health interventions or uncovering revenue trends, I’m driven by the same goal: turning numbers into measurable real-world impact.

 🔗 [LinkedIn](https://www.linkedin.com/in/aba-ibrahim)